Email Marketing KPIs

 Subscriber List Growth Rate

-It helps determine their success in terms of how effective their lead generation efforts are and whether or not they’re targeting the right audience.
+It helps determine their success by Assessing the efficacy of their lead generation endeavors and whether or not they’re targeting the right audience.

 The result will help you understand if you need to change your email list-building strategy.